verilator/verilator/docs/guide/exe_verilator.rst

    Using :vlopt:`--prof-cfuncs` also enables :vlopt:`--prof-c`.

+.. option:: --prof-exec

+   Enable collection of execution trace, that can be convered into a gantt chart with verilator_gantt See :ref:`Execution Profiling`.

+.. option:: --prof-pgo

+   Enable collection of profiling data for profile guided verilation.
+Currently this is only useful with :vlopt:`--threads`.
+See :ref:`Thread PGO`.

 .. option:: --prof-threads

-   Enable gantt chart data collection for threaded builds.
-See :ref:`Thread Profiling` and :ref:`Thread PGO`.
+   Deprecated.
+Same as --prof-exec and --prof-pgo together.

 .. option:: --protect-key <key>